DannyTheHeretic/pure-pulsars/README.md

 ### Help and Sync
 - Display help text from commands available in the bot comamnd tree.
-- Sync the command tree to the guild it is called in.
+- Sync the command tree to the guild it is called in, aka update the commands in the guild.

 ![](docs/assets/gifs/help-sync.gif)